"Learning to Communicate Across Cultures"

 - You will be able to meet a number of missionaries from different agencies, including Global Partners.
 You will make connections with those who may be your future partners in ministry.
 Various missionaries will meet for lunch with you and give talks in your classes.

-- You will be able to engage in weekly prayer sessions with other global ministry students, along with students from the Kingswood body.
+- You will be able to engage in weekly prayer sessions with other Intercultural Studies students, along with students from the Kingswood body.

 - You will participate in once-a-semester Global Coffee Houses, to raise funds for mission trips.